 Lower drag from a reduced frontal-section.
 Just as with weight, a custom-sized helmet reduces the frontal cross-section of the helmet which results in a proportional reduction in drag.

 For simplicity, we discussed comfort, weight reduction, less drag, and more protection in the context of what you're currently wearing.
-This is before accounting for the superior materials, manufacturing, and design of the KAV helmets, but that's okay we can talk about that next time...
+This is before accounting for the superior materials, manufacturing, and design of the KAV helmets, but we can talk about that next time...